kubernetes-sigs/gateway-api-inference-extension/docs/proposals/0602-prefix-cache-aware-routing-proposal/README.md

 ### Prefix affinity consistent hashing

-This goes a step beyond the session affinity by using a prefix aware hash function to route requests with similar prefixes to the same or similar servers.
-A naive hash function can be just taking the hash of the first N characters/tokens of the request, and therefore all requests with the same first N characters/tokens will be routed to the same server.
+This goes a step beyond the session affinity by using a prefix aware hash function to schedule requests with similar prefixes to the same or similar servers.
+A naive hash function can be just taking the hash of the first N characters/tokens of the request, and therefore all requests with the same first N characters/tokens will be scheduled to the same server.
 The [vLLM production stack](https://github.com/vllm-project/production-stack/issues/59) is exploring this strategy using simhash, and preliminary experiments showed mixed results.
 KubeAI uses a simple strategy to only hash request prefix up to a configurable `prefixCharLength`.
 Its effectiveness is likely highly dependent on the input length distribution.

 Pros: